Kerchner’s

 intervention by joining genetic material from two different sources using

-use to manipulate DNA molecules to study the expression of a gene.
+molecular biologists use to manipulate DNA molecules to study the expression of

 Regulatory